Delta IV: Launch sites

 The basic launchpad structure includes a flame trench to direct the engine plume away from the rocket, lightning protection, and propellant storage.
-In the case of Delta IV, the vehicle is completed on the launch pad inside a building.
-This Mobile Service Tower (MST) provides service access to the rocket and protection from the weather and is rolled away from the rocket on launch day.
+In the case of Delta IV, the vehicle was completed on the launch pad inside a building.
+This Mobile Service Tower (MST) provides service access to the rocket and protection from the weather and was rolled away from the rocket on launch day.
 A crane at the top of the MST lifts the encapsulated payload to the vehicle and also attached the GEM 60 solid motors for Delta IV Medium launches.
-The MST is rolled away from the rocket several hours before launch.
-At Vandenberg, the launch pad also has a Mobile Assembly Shelter (MAS), which completely encloses the vehicle; at CCAFS, the vehicle is partly exposed near its bottom.
+The MST was rolled away from the rocket several hours before launch.
+At Vandenberg, the launch pad also had a Mobile Assembly Shelter (MAS), which completely enclosed the vehicle; at CCAFS, the vehicle was partly exposed near its bottom.

-Beside the vehicle is a Fixed Umbilical Tower (FUT), which has two (VAFB) or three (CCAFS) swing arms.
+Beside the vehicle was a Fixed Umbilical Tower (FUT), which has two (VSFB) or three (CCAFS) swing arms.
 These arms carry telemetry signals, electrical power, hydraulic fluid, environmental control air flow, and other support functions to the vehicle through umbilical lines.
-The swing arms retract at T-0 seconds once the vehicle is committed to launch.
+The swing arms retract at T-0 seconds once the vehicle was committed to launch.

-Under the vehicle is a Launch Table, with six Tail Service Masts (TSMs), two for each CBC.
+Under the vehicle was a Launch Table, with six Tail Service Masts (TSMs), two for each CBC.
 The Launch Table supports the vehicle on the pad, and the TSMs provide further support and fueling functions for the CBCs.
-The vehicle is mounted to the Launch Table by a Launch Mate Unit (LMU), which is attached to the vehicle by bolts that sever at launch.
-Behind the Launch Table is a Fixed Pad Erector (FPE), which uses two long-stroke hydraulic pistons to raise the vehicle to the vertical position after being rolled to the pad from the HIF.
-Beneath the Launch Table is a flame duct, which deflects the rocket's exhaust away from the rocket or facilities.
+The vehicle was mounted to the Launch Table by a Launch Mate Unit (LMU), which was attached to the vehicle by bolts that sever at launch.
+Behind the Launch Table was a Fixed Pad Erector (FPE), which used two long-stroke hydraulic pistons to raise the vehicle to the vertical position after being rolled to the pad from the HIF.
+Beneath the Launch Table was a flame duct, which deflects the rocket's exhaust away from the rocket or facilities.

 Vehicle processing

-Delta IV CBCs and DCSSs are assembled at ULA's factory in Decatur, Alabama.
-They are then loaded onto the R/S RocketShip, a roll-on/roll-off cargo vessel, and shipped to either launch pad.
-There, they are offloaded and rolled into a HIF.
+Delta IV CBCs and DCSSs were assembled at ULA's factory in Decatur, Alabama.
+They were then loaded onto the R/S RocketShip, a roll-on/roll-off cargo vessel, and shipped to either launch pad.
+There, they were offloaded and rolled into a HIF.
 For Delta IV Medium launches, the CBC and DCSS were mated in the HIF.
-For Delta IV Heavy launches, the port and starboard strap-on CBCs are also mated in the HIF.
+For Delta IV Heavy launches, the port and starboard strap-on CBCs were also mated in the HIF.

-Various tests are performed, and then the vehicle is rolled horizontally to the pad, where the Fixed Pad Erector (FPE) is used to raise the vehicle to the vertical position.
-At this time, the GEM 60 solid motors, if any are required, are rolled to the pad and attached to the vehicle.
-After further testing, the payload (which has already been enclosed in its fairing) is transported to the pad, hoisted into the MST by a crane, and attached to the vehicle.
-Finally, on launch day, the MST is rolled away from the vehicle, and the vehicle is ready for launch.
+Various tests were performed, and then the vehicle was rolled horizontally to the pad, where the Fixed Pad Erector (FPE) was used to raise the vehicle to the vertical position.
+At this time, the GEM 60 solid motors, if any were required, were rolled to the pad and attached to the vehicle.
+After further testing, the payload (which has already been enclosed in its fairing) was transported to the pad, hoisted into the MST by a crane, and attached to the vehicle.
+Finally, on launch day, the MST was rolled away from the vehicle, and the vehicle was then ready for launch.